nbelaid/nbelaid.github.io/web/covid/index.md

 We present the architecture and data pipeline briefly.
 First, we connect to the a public API in order to retrieve the data and process it.
-Then, we update a sheet with latest available data in a daily basic.
+Then, we update a sheet with latest available data in a daily basis.
 Finally, the visualization is refreshed with the updated version of the data.

 <figure class="text-center">